hmxmilohax/rock-band-3-deluxe/readme.md

 ## Pre-Built Versions

-There are pre-compiled versions of Rock Band 3 Deluxe available in many flavors in the [Actions](https://github.com/hmxmilohax/rock-band-3-deluxe/actions) tab of this repo and in the [Nightly link](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/main).
-These are ready-to-install files for Rock Band 3 Deluxe for both platforms.
+There are **pre-compiled versions of Rock Band 3 Deluxe** available in many flavors in the [Actions](https://github.com/hmxmilohax/rock-band-3-deluxe/actions) tab of this repo and in the [Nightly link](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/main).
+These are **ready-to-install** files for Rock Band 3 Deluxe for both platforms.

-These are recommended if you have no way of setting up the repo (unspported platform, no administrator privelages, etc) or if you get stuck at any point.
+These are **recommended if you have no way of setting up the repo** (unspported platform, no administrator privelages, etc) or if you get stuck at any point.

+These are **not recommended for Xenia** as the repo is structured for you to easily build and run it.

 ### The different flavors are as follows: